mlorenc2021/Tip-Calc-App/README.md

 2. Enter the tip percentage in the second input field.
 3. The tip and total will be calculated and displayed automatically.
 4. Tap the Help button for instructions or info.
-5. Use the clear button (if implemented in UI) to reset inputs.